-Germany's flagship carrier, Lufthansa, has reported a dip in profits, caused mainly by a strong euro and sluggish cargo business in the summer months.
+Germany's flag carrier, Lufthansa, has reported a dip in profits, caused mainly by a strong euro and sluggish cargo business in the summer months.
 But the firm said its restructuring program was on track.

 Germany's Lufthansa said Thursday its third-quarter profit suffered a 30-percent dip to 451 million euros ($615 million) while revenues between July and September were almost unchanged at 8.3 billion euros.